I will share my experience and honest James Patterson Masterclass review with you and address some of the common queries about the Masterclass.

-At the time of enrolment for this class, I was working on my first novel’s manuscript and needed to understand what would make it an impactful read and, the features were one of the best things that I learned from the class.
+At the time of enrolment for this class, I was working on my first novel’s manuscript and needed to understand what would make it an impactful read and, the features were one of the best things that I learned from this class.

-The lessons given out by James Patterson are well planned out and very thorough about the concepts that matter the most when it comes to writing.
+The lessons given out by James Patterson Masterclass are well planned out and very thorough about the concepts that matter the most when it comes to writing.
 It’s a good blend of theoretical and practical learning.

 There were plenty of assignments to experiment with your writing.
 The office hours as well as the lesson discussions to ask questions really tend to help with doubts and queries with insights from peers or the team.